palant/pfp-website/content/documentation/choosing-master-password/index.md

 ---
 title: "Choosing a master password"
-description: "Choosing a strong master password is essential to protect your data.
-Common passwords and dictionary words offer little protection."
-image: master-password.png
+date: 2018-03-08
 ---

+A strong master password is the main protection of the data you store in PfP.
+With common passwords and dictionary words too easy to guess, you should go for something better.

+When setting a new master password, PfP will aid you by indicating the strength of your chosen password.
+Red means a very weak password, green a good one.
+PfP will also recognize some common passwords and flag them as weak.

+{{< toc >}}

 ## Why master password strength is important